 Read more: Nikon Z 50 review (opens in new tab)

 We haven't always been impressed by Canon's EOS M mirrorless cameras, but this one is rather good.
 It's small, portable and rather cute with its mini-DSLR styling.
 It's also easy to use for non-experts.
-Best of all, has an electronic viewfinder (so that you're not just reliant on the rear screen for composing pictures) and a full vari-angle screen for rotating in any direction.
-The EF-M 15-45mm f/3.5-6.3 IS STM kit lens has a retracting mechanism to make the camera smaller to carry around when it's not in use, and there is a small but handy selection of other EOS M lenses you can use with this camera.
-Hobbyists might want a wider lens choice, but if travel is your thing and a couple of lenses is all you need, the EOS M50 is great.
-Annoyingly, though, the 4K video mode can't be used with Canon's speedy Dual Pixel CMOS AF system (regular full HD video doesn't have this restriction).
+Best of all, it has an electronic viewfinder (so that you're not just reliant on the rear screen for composing pictures) and a full vari-angle screen for rotating in any direction.
+Hobbyists might want a wider lens choice, but if travel is your thing and a couple of lenses is all you need, the EOS M50 Mark II is great.
+Another great benefit is that it's ready to go as a webcam making it perfect for live streaming on Instagram.
+If the budget is tight, take a look at the original Canon EOS M50 (opens in new tab) which you can now pick up fair cheap, especially secondhand.

 With plenty of fierce competition in the vlogging market, Panasonic came out swinging with the Lumix G100.
 It's a camera pitched at beginners and relatively new users, designed to offer everything you need in one package without needing to buy loads of extra accessories.
 One of the big draws is the on-board OZO audio, designed by Nokia, which uses three microphones to assure far greater quality than any basically other camera's on-board mic.
 Happily, Panasonic didn't neglect stills capability, and the G100 can shoot great-looking images and make use of 4K Photo modes to extract them from video footage, which effectively gives you a burst rate of 30fps.
 With Instagram becoming more and more about stills and video, getting a hybrid camera like this is a sensible move.